 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Stiftelsen Det Norske Veritas (DNV), headquartered in Norway, has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
-Although specific emissions data for the most recent year is not available, DNV has established clear reduction targets for the near term.
-The organisation commits to reducing its absolute Scope 1 and Scope 2 greenhouse gas (GHG) emissions by 71% by 2030, using 2023 as the base year.
-This commitment reflects a strong alignment with industry standards for climate action, specifically targeting emissions from direct operations and energy consumption.
-Additionally, DNV aims to reduce its Scope 3 emissions, particularly from business travel and employee commuting, by 51.6% per employee by 2030, also from a 2023 base year.
-This target highlights DNV's recognition of the importance of addressing indirect emissions in its overall climate strategy.
-Furthermore, DNV is committed to ensuring that 51.4% of its suppliers, based on emissions from purchased goods and services and capital goods, will have science-based targets by 2030.
-This initiative underscores DNV's holistic approach to emissions reduction across its value chain.
-In the long term, DNV has made a commitment to achieve net-zero emissions across all scopes by 2050, reinforcing its dedication to sustainable practices and climate resilience.
-Overall, DNV's proactive stance on climate commitments positions it as a leader in the professional services sector, demonstrating a robust framework for reducing carbon emissions and contributing to global climate goals.
+Stiftelsen Det Norske Veritas (DNV) has set ambitious climate commitments, focusing on significant reductions in greenhouse gas emissions.
+Although specific emissions data for the most recent year is not available, DNV has established clear targets for the future.
+The organisation commits to reducing absolute Scope 1 and Scope 2 greenhouse gas emissions by 71% by 2030, using 2023 as the base year.
+This commitment reflects a strong alignment with the Science Based Targets initiative (SBTi) and is designed to support global efforts to limit warming to 1.5°C. Additionally, DNV aims to reduce Scope 3 emissions related to business travel and employee commuting by 51.6% per employee by 2030, again using 2023 as the baseline.
+This comprehensive approach underscores DNV's commitment to sustainability across all operational scopes.
+Furthermore, DNV has pledged that 51.4% of its suppliers, based on emissions from purchased goods and services and capital goods, will have science-based targets by 2030.
+This initiative highlights the organisation's focus on not only its own emissions but also those within its supply chain.
+In summary, while specific emissions data is currently unavailable, DNV's robust targets and commitments position it as a proactive player in the fight against climate change, with a clear roadmap for significant reductions in greenhouse gas emissions by 2030.